pyprg/egrid/README.md

 ## Purpose

-Prepocessed model of a balanced electric distribution network for experimental power flow calculation and state estimation.
-Instances of Model can be the input for (a variety of) power flow calculation or estimation algorithms.
-They provide an easy to use structure for calculating current and power flow through lines and into consumers (using an additional voltage vector which is the result of a power-flow-calculation).
+Egrid is the outsourced first part of a power flow calculation for an electric, balanced, distribution network.
+Instances of Model provide a structure for calculating current and power flow through lines and into consumers (using the voltage vector which is the result of a power-flow-calculation).

 Function **make_model(\*args)** creates an instance of Model from  arguments of type